KnutAM/FerriteAssembly.jl/docs/src/DomainBuffers/ItemBuffer.md

 # AbstractItemBuffer
-Depending on the domain that is worked over, different item buffers are available, e.g. `CellBuffer` and `FaceBuffer`.
+Depending on the domain that is worked over, different item buffers are available, e.g. `CellBuffer` and `FacetBuffer`.
 These are set up during call to `setup_domainbuffer`.

-For each item (cell or face), the values in the buffer are updated to the current item, and can be accessed with the following functions:
+For each item (cell or facet), the values in the buffer are updated to the current item, and can be accessed with the following functions:

 ```@docs